OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 # Engineblock
 Engineblock is the core SAML engine of OpenConext and fullfils the hub functionality of what SAML defines as a hub-and-spoke federation.

-At the moment of writing Engineblock still has a hard dependancy to a functional directory server (LDAP).
-It uses this directory to store previously seen user attributes so that it is able to (re)request consent when any of the attributes changed since the last the user traversed Engineblock.
+At the moment of writing Engineblock still has a hard dependency to a functional directory server (LDAP).
+It uses this directory to store previously seen user attributes so that it is able to (re)request consent when any of the attributes changed since the last time the user traversed Engineblock.
-We will use the default Ubuntu OpenLDAP installation use for the sake of simplicity use the default admin user to connect from Engineblock.
-This is not a recommended setup for production scenario's and left as an excersise to the reader.
+We will use the default Ubuntu OpenLDAP installation and, or the sake of simplicity, use the default admin user to connect from Engineblock.
+This is not a recommended setup for production scenario's.
+A more secure setup is left as an excersise to the reader.

 ## OpenLDAP
 Reading up on Ubuntu OpenLDAP installation how-to's it seems important to have a valid line for the organisation FQDN pointing to 127.0.1.1